ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/administration/backup-and-restore.markdown

 - _(Optional)_ `restore-defrag` - indicates if databases should be defragmented after restore.
 - _(Optional)_ `restore-database-name=NAME` - the name of the new database.
 If not specified, it will be extracted from backup.
 - `restore-database=URL` - marks that non-SYSTEM database will be restored and sets the URL to the destination server.
+- _(Optional)_ `restore-no-wait` - Return immediately without waiting for a restore to complete.
+- _(Optional)_ `restore-start-timeout=TIMEOUT` - The maximum timeout in seconds to wait for another restore to complete.
+Default: 15 seconds.

+{INFO By default, restore will wait for operation to complete.
+This behavior can be altered by using `--restore-no-wait` option. /}

 ### Remarks